JaviCu5/development-portfolio/README.md

 This is a protfolio where I am uploading my personal codes to show as presentation of my programming skills

 Recuerda hacer:

 git pull

 Antes de modificar nada.

-Cuando queiras subir algo pon
+Cuando queiras subir algo pon:

 git add *